 Today is free to relax and explore with your guide or on your own.
 Travelers can go on a city tour of the churches and surrounding ruins, such as the enormous Sacsayhuamán ruins that overlook Cusco (these ruins showcase building blocks the size of SUVs).
 You can also wander through the bustling Plaza de Armas in the heart of Cusco, shop for love potions in the local markets, or people watch from the cafes and restaurants that line these lovely streets.
 For those bursting with energy, horseback riding, mountain biking, or even whitewater rafting (Class III-IV) can be arranged.
 The evening is yours to take in some of Cusco's varied and exciting nightlife.

-This morning journey into one of the most beautiful areas of Peru.
-You'll test your bargaining skills with the locals while visiting one of the great textile markets in the area.
+Journey into one of the most beautiful areas of Peru: the Sacred Valley.
+Test your bargaining skills with the locals while visiting one of the great textile markets in the area.
 You may hike to the inspiring ruins of Pisac, or take a short walk through the countryside to the seldom-visited town of Maras and its pre-Columbian salt mines (still in use today with salt being collected in traditional fashion) as well as the Inca agricultural terraces of Moray, thought to have been a nursery to experiment with and modify different varieties of crops.
-Eventually, you will make your way to the living Inca city of Ollantaytambo where you can relax for the night.
+Make your way to the living Inca city of Ollantaytambo where you can relax for the night.

 Today is your chance to watch the sunrise at Machu Picchu and to listen to the spirits of the city's past inhabitants before the hikers from the Inca Trail arrive.
 Later you can climb the sacred peak of Huayna Picchu or take a walk through the lush cloudforest to the Temple of the Moon.
 In the late afternoon you'll return to Cusco.

 $925 single supplement